-A. Introduction
+A. INTRODUCTION

-Pursuant to 35 U.S.C. §§ 311 et seq. and 37 C.F.R. §§ 42.1 et seq., Materialise N.V. ("Petitioner") hereby petitions for inter partes review of U.S. Patent No. 8,781,557 ("the '557 patent").
-Petitioner respectfully submits that Claims 1-3 (the "Challenged Claims") of the '557 patent are unpatentable under 35 U.S.C. § 103 in view of the prior art discussed herein.
-This Petition demonstrates by a preponderance of the evidence that there is a reasonable likelihood that Petitioner will prevail with respect to at least one of these claims.
+Pursuant to 35 U.S.C. §§ 311 et seq. and 37 C.F.R. §§ 42.1 et seq., Materialise N.V. ("Petitioner") petitions for inter partes review of U.S. Patent No. 9,626,756 ("the '756 patent").
+Petitioner respectfully submits that Claims 1-13 (the "Challenged Claims") are unpatentable under 35 U.S.C. § 103 in view of the prior art.
+This Petition demonstrates by a preponderance of the evidence that there is a reasonable likelihood Petitioner will prevail on at least one of these claims.

-B. Overview
+B. OVERVIEW

-The '557 patent, titled "Producing a Three Dimensional Model of an Implant," issued on July 15, 2014.
+The '756 patent, titled "Methods and Systems for Producing an Implant," issued on April 18, 2017.
 EX-1001.
-Despite the lengthy specification (spanning 46 columns and 49 figures), at base the Challenged Claims comprise four well-known and well-understood steps for creating a patient-specific implant:
+Despite the lengthy specification (spanning 36 columns and 44 figures), at base the Challenged Claims comprise four well-known and well-understood steps for creating a patient-specific implant:

-- Step one: obtaining patient data of the target tissue (i.e., the defect to be repaired and surrounding tissue); - Step two: rendering an image of the target tissue; - Step three: superimposing a template representing non-defective (i.e., "normative") tissue onto the rendered image; and - Step four: deforming the template to fit the target tissue to determine the implant shape.
+- Step one: obtaining patient data of the target tissue (i.e., the defect to be repaired and surrounding tissue); - Step two: rendering an image of the target tissue;

+- Step three: superimposing a template representing non-defective (i.e., "normative") tissue onto the rendered image; and - Step four: deforming the template to fit the target tissue to determine the implant shape.

 Steps one and two (image acquisition and rendering) are required of virtually any 3D medical imaging method and had been performed for decades prior to the purported invention.
 EX-1008-EX-1011; EX-1035.
-The explosive development of 3D medical image acquisition modalities during the 1950's and 60's such as computer tomography (CT), magnetic resonance imaging (MRI), and ultrasound, stimulated the development of numerous technologies to display these new kinds of data.
+The explosive development of 3D medical imaging modalities during the 1950's and 60's such as computer tomography (CT), magnetic resonance imaging (MRI), and ultrasound, stimulated development of numerous technologies to display these new kinds of data.
 EX-1003 ¶87.

 Similarly, steps three and four were routine in the art.
 David Dean, the lead inventor of the patent, authored numerous publications that taught the claimed steps of "superimposing" a "normative" template, and template "deformation."
-EX-1009;

-EX-1035; EX-1038.
-By August 1999, these steps had become a "nearly mature branch of applied statistics" which was "sturdy enough for a wide range of scientific and biomedical applications."
+EX-1009; EX-1035; EX-1038.
+By August 1999, these steps had become a "nearly mature branch of applied statistics... sturdy enough for a wide range of scientific and biomedical applications."
 EX-1041 pp.116-117; EX-1003 ¶88.

-Though these imaging acquisition and processing techniques were wellknown since the early 1990s, the provisional applications that led to the '557 patent were not filed until August and November, 1999.
-EX-1004-1007.
-These applications detailed the work of a group of medical imaging professionals at New York University (the "NYU Group") (among which included David Dean) on a suite of 3D medical imaging tools developed in the late 1980's/early 1990's.
-This "NYU Toolkit," as it was referred to in the provisional applications and the corresponding published papers, was the subject of numerous publications over the decade preceding the filing of the '557 patent.
+Though these imaging acquisition and processing techniques were well-known since the early 1990s, the provisional applications that led to the '756 patent were not filed until August 1999.
+EX-1004-1006.
+These applications detailed the work of a group of medical imaging professionals at New York University (the "NYU Group") (among which included Dean) on a suite of 3D medical imaging tools developed in the late 1980's/early 1990's.
+This "NYU Toolkit," as it was referred to in the provisional applications and corresponding published papers, was the subject of numerous publications over the decade preceding the filing of the '756 patent.
 EX-1009; EX-1035; EX-1038; EX-1041.
 The provisional applications explained that the "invention," which was embodied in three algorithms (i.e., the SOFM, SASE and SSA algorithms described below), represented incremental improvements to the functionality of the NYU Toolkit, and contained citations to countless prior art demonstrating that the functionality was well-known.
-The provisional applications further discussed several other publicly disclosed software applications capable of performing certain steps of the Challenged Claims (including the "3DCEPH" and "MAESTRO" programs), and contained citations to countless prior art.
+However, the Challenged Claims are not directed to alleged incremental improvements, but instead to the very basic steps outlined above that were prevalent in the prior art as demonstrated by Grounds 1 and 2 below.
 EX-1003 ¶89.